edoreld/MaladonHandbook/README.md

 # MaladonPlayersHandbook
-A handy DnD-style Guide for player of Maladon in Roll20
+A handy DnD-style Guide for players of Maladon in Roll20

+Using the following instructions, you can submit suggestions for changes, fixes or improvements to Maladon's Player Handbook.

+Some knowledge of Markdown helps, but it's not mandatory.

 ## How to use this document?